Aldosterone: The role of baroreceptors

 Pressure-sensitive baroreceptors are found in the vessel walls of nearly all large arteries in the thorax and neck, but are particularly plentiful in the sinuses of the carotid arteries and in the arch of the aorta.
 These specialized receptors are sensitive to changes in mean arterial pressure.
 An increase in sensed pressure results in an increased rate of firing by the baroreceptors and a negative feedback response, lowering systemic arterial pressure.
 Aldosterone release causes sodium and water retention, which causes increased blood volume, and a subsequent increase in blood pressure, which is sensed by the baroreceptors.
 To maintain normal homeostasis these receptors also detect low blood pressure or low blood volume, causing aldosterone to be released.
 This results in sodium retention in the kidney, leading to water retention and increased blood volume.

 The plasma concentration of sodium

 Aldosterone levels vary as an inverse function of sodium intake as sensed via osmotic pressure.
 The slope of the response of aldosterone to serum potassium is almost independent of sodium intake.
 Aldosterone is increased at low sodium intakes, but the rate of increase of plasma aldosterone as potassium rises in the serum is not much lower at high sodium intakes than it is at low.
-Thus, potassium is strongly regulated at all sodium intakes by aldosterone when the supply of potassium is adequate, which it usually is in "primitive" diets.
+Thus, potassium is strongly regulated at all sodium intakes by aldosterone when the supply of potassium is adequate, which it usually is in hunter-gatherer diets.